jaehlee/jaehlee.github.io/index.md

 I was a postdoctoral researcher in the [Department of Physics & Astronomy](http://www.phas.ubc.ca/) at [University of British Columbia (UBC)](http://www.ubc.ca/) in the String Theory Group.
 Before that, I completed my PhD in [Center for Theoretical Physics (CTP)](http://ctp.lns.mit.edu/) at [MIT](http://web.mit.edu/) working on theoretical physics.

 My research interest is in theoretical physics and machine learning (deep neural networks in particular).
-Some details of my research is listed [here](/research/).

 ## News